Benny Feilhaber: Sporting Kansas City

 Following the 2012 season, New England did not exercise his option.
 He was later traded to Sporting Kansas City in exchange for a 2014 MLS SuperDraft first-round pick, a 2015 MLS SuperDraft second-round pick, and allocation money.
 Benny quickly found success in Kansas City, featuring as a starter for the side that captured the 2013 MLS Cup.

 The 2015 season saw a return to top form for Feilhaber.
 He became a focal point in the entire scheme of attack, being more of a playmaker than ever before.
 As of September 18, 2015, he had amassed in 31 competitive appearances, 12 goals and 19 assists.
 In November 2015, he was named one of the three finalists for both the 2015 MLS Landon Donovan MVP Award.

 Los Angeles FC

 Feilhaber was traded to expansion side Los Angeles FC on January 3, 2018, in exchange for $400,000 in allocation money.
 In 34 appearances for the franchise in its inaugural season he would score 3 goals and notch 6 assists.
 Despite playing all but one competitive match for the club that year, Feilhaber found himself out of contract at the end of the season and became a free agent.

 Colorado Rapids

 On January 11, 2019, Feilhaber joined Colorado Rapids.

 Return to Kansas City

 On May 8, 2019, Feilhaber was traded to Sporting Kansas City.
 He debuted on May 18 in a 1–1 draw with the Vancouver Whitecaps FC.

 Retirement

 After leaving Kansas City at the end of their 2019 season, Feilhaber officially announced his retirement from playing professional soccer on March 11, 2020.

+Des Moines Menace

+Along with a group of retired MLS players, including Sacha Kljestan, Osvaldo Alonso, Matt Hedges, Bradley Wright-Phillips, Feilhaber joined USL2 Amateur side Des Moines Menace for their two-match run in the 2025 U.S. Open Cup.
+Feilhaber logged 76 minutes and drew a penalty in a 2-1 victory against Sporting KC II, the team which he had formerly coached.
+He came on at halftime in a second-round defeat to Union Omaha and drew a penalty, which he converted for his first goal in more than five years, as Des Moines exited the tournament.